jwodder/doapi/api.md

 - When creating a domain record, can non-required attributes for the record type be omitted?
 Can non-required attributes always be present anyway, and if so, must they then be null?
+- Are there any uniqueness constraints on droplet, image, or SSH key names?
+    - Can an image have a name that is the same as a slug?

 # Other notes